gvwilson/thirdbit/src/fiction/eimin/outline.md

 # Eimin

-- *Eimin* is a YA fantasy novel about a teenage boy trying to find his place in the world.
+- *Eimin* is a YA fantasy novella about a teenage boy trying to find his place in the world.
+  - 32,000 words / 20 chapters.
-  - Most people in his village (Medef) are Aphsi (empaths): they can *drome* the feelings of others.
+- Most people in Eimin's village (Medef) are Aphsi (empaths): they can *drome* the feelings of others.
   - But Eimin is *nif* (the equivalent of deaf), which makes him feel socially awkward.
     - Almost all *nif* are male.
   - Being *nif* is a metaphor for deafness, but also for being on the spectrum and feeling that you don't understand people.
   - The story should appeal to bookish kids who feel that they never quite fit in.
 - The story is told in the first person from Eimin's point of view.
   - Occasional asides give the impression that he is actually telling the story to the reader.

-- Problem: need action to sustain the story between the opening and the climax.
-  - Something that foreshadows Suresh's betrayal.
-  - Something involving the lion bandit and the gargoyles.
-- Caravan is attacked on its way to Medef.
-  - Lion and her bandits growing more desperate because of increasing drought (foreshadow bigger theme).
-  - Eimin and Razi leads the caravan across the narrow strait in the Sea of Glass.
-    - This is where they have to drive off the gargoyles (?).
-- Three-part structure
-  - Rescuing the caravan.
-  - Suresh in Medef.
-  - Eimin's crisis and the resolution.

 ## Major Characters